-The US and Canada celebrated Labor Day this week.
-Another long weekend in an unprecedented year dealing with Covid-19.
-The long weekend still does mark the unofficial end of Summer, and normally a time when children return to school, but this year has flipped all that on its head.
+The US and Canada celebrated Labor Day yesterday.
+Another long weekend in another year dealing with Covid-19.
+The weekend marks the unofficial end of Summer and is normally a joyful time when parents send their children back to school.
+However, the Delta variant has made this a stressful time.

 Labour Day dates back to 1882 and I like to believe the story that it was inspired by Toronto’s Labour Festival.
 It was once considered the last day of the year when it is fashionable to wear white.
-Actually it is more accurate to say linens since traditionally most white clothes of the time were linen which helped keep one cool in the warmer temperatures.
+Actually, it is more accurate to say linens since traditionally most white clothes of the time were linen which helped keep one cool in the warmer temperatures.
 The aristocracy would pack up their summer clothes, close their country houses and return to London.
-So no linens after Labor Day.
+So no linens after Labor Day, but white masks are always in fashion.

 Never Fail Angel Food Cake

-I wonder if the white rule that also applies to white summer foods like Angel Food Cake?
+I wonder if the white rule also applied to white summer foods like Angel Food Cake?
 Certainly, as temperatures cool, we start craving heartier comfort food.
-It is a great low-fat dessert on its own but also very versatile.
-It is a tried and true heart-healthy dessert.
-You would think that since it is a base ingredient for English trifle , which originated in the UK.
+It is a great low-fat and heart-healthy dessert on its own but also very versatile.
+You would think that since it is a base ingredient for English trifle.

 Never Fail Angel Food Cake